rahulpassi037/dbms/README.md

-# dbms
+# DBMS
-java database connector implementation
+This project showcases Java Database Connector implementation for a DBMS project